benzouye/framework/README.md

   1.function (string) : the SQL syntax for the calculation 2.join (string) : optional SQL JOIN syntax to get the data

-### Parent/Child Relations
+### Relations

-If an item exists only by its parent item (eg. : an order line exists only by its parent order).
-You have to set a relation.

-To do so, you need to add :

-* a "parentItem" attribute to the item object as a string containing the parent item name
-* a "relation" object to the parent item description file _relations_ property, composed like this :
+To describe a relation between two items, add a "relation" object to the parent item description file _relations_ property, composed like this :
 * item (string) : child item name
 * name (string) : nice name to display on screen
 * grid (integer) : display width grid (12 = full width)
 * static (boolean) : wether the relation use the standard display or not.
   True value implies to create a specific template to display relation, created in template directory and named as edit.{parent\_item\_name}.{child\_item\_name}.php
 * displayCondition (boolean) : wether the relation should diplay among condition.
   If true, you need to create a specific class for the item and define a public get_display_condition method returning true or false depending on wished condition
+* many (boolean) : wether the relation is many to many or not If true, a "Add" button is displayed on the main item relation card element allowing add element via standard modal window

+If an item exists only by its parent item (eg. : an order line exists only by its parent order), you need to add a "parentItem" attribute to the item object as a string containing the parent item name

 ### Actions

-In each item description file, you can add a "objectActions" element, as an array containing PHP objects composed like this :
+In each item description file, you can add a "objectAction" element, as an array containing PHP objects composed like this :

 * alias : string, name to be used in code (ie no accent or uppercase or special character)
 * nicename: string, action display name
-* listable : boolean, determine wether a button is displayed or not on list page
-* editable : boolean, determine wether a button is displayed or not on edit page
+* visible : boolean, determine wether a button is displayed or not on list and edit page
-* admin : boolean, determine if action is reserved to admin users
 * icon : string, fontawesome icon alias to display on buttons
 * color : string, bootstrap colorscheme to display (primary, secondary, dark, light, success, warning, danger )